-Settling the last details like receiving funds, signing forms, getting the documents for loans and liens, and assuring you get a clean title to the property before your purchase gets finalized are all part of the job of the escrow company.
+Clearing the final hurdles like receiving funds, signing forms, securing the documents for loans and liens, and assuring you get a clear title to the home prior to your purchase gets finalized are all parts of closing in which an escrow agent is useful.

 Closing on the house happens when all of the procedures of the escrow are complete.
-All outstanding payments and fees are collected and paid at this time (covering expenses such as title insurance, inspections, real estate commissions).
-Title to the property is then transferred to you as now current homeowner and correct title insurance is issued as outlined in the escrow instructions.
+All debts and fees are collected and paid at this time (covering expenses such as title insurance, inspections, real estate commissions).
+The property's title gets transferred to you and title insurance begins per the steps of your particular escrow agreement.

-When closing is in it's last step, you'll pay the fees to the escrow holder.
+The escrow holder gets a payment when the closing is complete.
 You'll know when it's time to submit the form of payment.

 Creating a Mortgage Escrow Account helps keep track of on-going expenses while there's a loan on your house.
-Escrow Accounts are contributed to monthly by the home buyer (who is now the homeowner), but there is also a lump sum that goes into the account at closing.
+Generally, the Escrow Account is partially funded at closing and the home buyer makes on-going contributions through their monthly mortgage payment.